-- 5.1.3 The supplier of an homologated engine and/or the team using the homologated engine must take and/or facilitate such steps as the FIA may at any time and in its absolute discretion determine in order to satisfy the FIA that an engine used at an Event is indeed identical to the corresponding engine delivered to and held by the FIA. - 5.1.4 Only engines which have been homologated in accordance with the above may be used during an Event. - 5.2 General definitions engine specification :
+- 5.1.3 The supplier of an homologated engine and/or the team using the homologated engine must take and/or facilitate such steps as the FIA may at any time and in its absolute discretion determine in order to satisfy the FIA that an engine used at an Event is indeed identical to the corresponding engine delivered to and held by the FIA. - 5.1.4 Only engines which have been homologated in accordance with the above may be used during an Event. - 5.1.5 The homologated block, sump and head casting must be available for purchase on normal commercial terms throughout the homologation period, a maximum of six months will be allowed between the order and the delivery.

+5.2 General engine specification :